JosephMusya/problem-0-A-computer-/README.md

 The script can also be ran as a module, the section that runs when the script is run as the main script encodes an assembly program passed as a string and returns it in the form of a list.

-The contact information for the project is Joseph Musya, email address: muciajoe@gmail.com.

 # Running the code
 There are two different codes, assembler and simulator.
 The assembler can be executed indivudually since it generates the machine code.